Frijol/climate-change/GLOSSARY.md

 ## UNFCCC
 1992 United Nations Framework Convention on Climate Change

+## uplift
+an extra cost, usually about 10% of the power purchase price, added to the power purchase price to account for extra operating costs (out-of-merit dispatch, standby, and reactive power) related to market inefficiencies resulting from a day-ahead power purchase market in the United Kingdom [Graves, 1-2][Graves]

 ## voltage collapse
 power demand exceeds supply so much that the system goes down (any given power supply has a finite supply capability, a "point of maximum loadability") [Hiskens, 21][Hiskens]

 ## WEC
 wave energy converter

+## wheeling
+the practice of shipping power between a buyer and a seller over third-party transmission lines [Graves, 1-3][Graves]

 ## ZEV
 zero-emissions vehicles: battery-electric and hydrogen fuel cell [EIA, 22, 35][EIA]